tokataka/advent-of-code-2023/README.md

-# Advent of Code 2022 Solutions in Rust
+# Advent of Code 2023 Solutions in Rust

-My solutions for [AoC 2022](https://adventofcode.com/2022) in Rust while preparing [AoC 2023](https://adventofcode.com/2023).
+My solutions for [AoC 2023](https://adventofcode.com/2023) in Rust.

 I created this project so that I could focus on solving the problem with less effort to other than problem solving.